UC2 Kraka: Construction

 The sub was built at Peter Madsen's workshop in Farum, Denmark.
 Construction took 2 1/2 years and over 3600 hours to build.
 It was built with two engines, a diesel and an electric, making the sub a diesel-electric.
 With a diesel drive, this theoretically allows the sub to have a 160 km range, and up to 80 mi submerged.
 It can run at a speed of 9 kn on the surface, and 3 kn submerged, using the snorkel and with extra fuel aboard.
 The boat is 12.6 m long, 1.0 m wide, 1.7 m with dive planes, and 2.9 m high from keel to top of periscope.
 On electric drive, it has a range of 3 mi.
 On diesel drive, it has a range of 40 mi.
 It has a nominal dive depth of 15 m, but the crush depth is theoretically 135 m.
 Maximum operational depth is 35 m.
 It has a 40kW Volvo Penta MD 19 diesel and a 6kW Sauer Danfoss 24V DC electric motor.
 The marine diesel engine was 65 years old when it launched in 2005.
 Backing the electric is 24V 400Ah Sectronic-Fram GS gel battery.
 UC2 has two sets of balance tanks, two main tanks and two trim tanks.
 With its flooding system, it takes only 20 seconds to reach neutral buoyancy.
 At the bottom of the sub is a dive lock, allowing emergency escape while submerged.
 The lock also allows use by divers while submerged.
 Unlike predecessor Freya, Kraka is equipped with an air compressor allowing for extended dive times.
 UC2 cost about 200,000 DKK to build.
 The sub can hold 4 people.

 History

 Construction started in 2002 and finished in 2005, when it was launched and put out to sea for voyages.
 At the time it was finished, it was one of only three diesel submarines in private civilian hands in the world, and one of only seven civil private sea-going submarines in the world.

-After decommissioning, it was put on display, at Demark's Technical Museum in Helsingor.
+After decommissioning, it was put on display, at Denmark's Technical Museum in Helsingor.